mpuittinen/NodeJS_APICollection_Boilerplate/README.md

 # SC5 APIcollection Boilerplate

-The API Colleciton boilerplate is a modifiable boilerplate for fast development of APIs / light backends:
+The API Colleciton boilerplate is a modifiable boilerplate for fast development of APIs / light backends using javascript (no build system included, i.e. no coffeescript support):
+* Register API endpoints
-*
+* Scheduled tasks
-* Spaces instead of tabs
+* Use spaces instead of tabs

 ## Installation